jeog/TOSDataBridge/README_JAVA.md

 ##### Get Data-Point from a Stream

 Like the C/C++ interfaces we have type-specific calls.
 If you call the wrong version the C lib will try to (safely) cast the value for you.
 If it can't it will return ERROR_GET_DATA and java will throw CLibException.

+Notice below we use the base classes of the exception hierarchy for illustrative purposes.

     import io.github.jeog.tosdatabridge.DateTime.DateTimePair;